Trying to reach Sangiovese’s true potential in Montalcino

 Sub-zone wine regions of the world helps sell wine

-Sub zones are another additional level of understanding that for the engaged wine enthusiast will be appreciated.
+Sub zones are another additional level of understanding that engaged wine enthusiasts will appreciate.
 However the importance of sub-zones, similarly to Burgundy, should not be overestimated.
-We all know for example that Clos Vougeot from Domaine Meo Camuzet is a very different beast to Clos Vougeot from Bouchard Pere & Fils.
+We all know for example that Clos Vougeot fromone producer to the next varies massively in style and quality.
 Whilst the individual vineyard mapping of Burgundy (and elsewhere) helps us determine some overriding characteristics of the individual climats, it could arguably be seen more effectively as Burgundy’s greatest marketing tool.
 I don’t mean this cynically since the different soil types, aspects and altitudes all play an important role in understanding a wine’s flavour profile, just not the only role.
 Single vineyard / climat mapping also help us (the wine drinker) get to grips with the region itself be departmentalising it, and that is why sub-zoning can be important in other regions too.
 We can enjoying exploring different vineyard sites and through our own tastings make comparisons.